Redditor breaks NDA, leaks photos of Google's Pixel 8 Pro

-Seemingly authentic photos of Google’s Pixel 8 Pro surfaced on the internet after a Reddit user broke their NDA with the company.
+Authentic-looking photos of the Pixel 8 Pro have surfaced after a Reddit user broke a Google NDA.

-Over on Reddit, a user posted a series of photos showing off the Pixel 8 Pro.
-Supposedly, the user works for Google’s device team within the testing department.
-Unfortunately, this user wasn’t aware of the intricacies of leaks.
+The user supposedly works for Google’s device team in the testing department, and unfortunately, they don’t seem to be aware of the intricacies surrounding device leaks.
+As expected, the initial thread showcasing the Pixel 8 Pro has been deleted, likely following some sort of legal action being taken by Google.

-The initial thread, showcasing the Pixel 8 Pro is now deleted.
-In quick succession, users began pointing out how detrimental breaking an NDA can be.
-The user even responded saying “Maybe I should use a throwaway.”
-Not only did the user reveal photos of the device but photos containing their exact location as well as a picture with their face in it.
+The user even responded in the now-deleted thread and said, “Maybe I should use a throwaway” Reddit account to upload the photos.
+Along with images of the Pixel 8 Pro, strangely, the poster also revealed their location and a photo of their face.

-While the user may want to attend ‘Leaking 101’, were treated to some interesting tidbits from the photos.
-For instance, the photos did highlight the fastboot screen.
-Here, the codename “husky” is listed.
-Additionally, it shows 12GB Samsung LPDDR5 RAM and 128GB of storage.
+For those hungry for more information about Google’s upcoming flagship, the photos reveal new details about the Pixel 8 Pro, including a fastboot screen referencing the codename “Husky.”
+Additionally, this screen lists that the device features 12GB of Samsung-manufactured LPDDR5 RAM and 128GB of storage.

-Additionally, on the rear side of the device, a label reading “Class 1 Product For Test/Evaluation Only” can be read.
-Under it, a “Zuma” sticker can be seen.
-This is the codename for the Tensor G3 chip.
+A label reading “Class 1 Product For Test/Evaluation Only” is included on the device’s rear side, and under it is a “Zuma” sticker.
+Zuma is reportedly the codename for Google’s Tensor G3 chip.

-As for design elements.
-It’s worth noting that the pill-shaped cutout for the Pixel 8 Pro’s camera array is slightly larger than its predecessor.
-It’s also shown that the microphone cutout is between the first and second camera lenses with sensors below it.
+As for design elements, it’s worth noting the pill-shaped camera cutout is slightly larger than its predecessor.
+The microphone cutout is also between the first and second camera lenses, with the sensors below.

-Of course, this is merely a testing unit.
-None of what’s shown is guaranteed to be featured on a retail product.
-Though, this does give us a very good look at an actual product.
-Moreso than renders has shown.
+It’s important to point out that this is just a test unit.
+None of what’s shown in the above images is guaranteed to be featured in the final version of the Pixel 8 Pro.

 Image credit: Reddit